Vegan Food in Taipei || Discover The Best Vegan Eats

 We’re not going to write a list of our favourite vegan/veggie restaurants here – for a couple of reasons!

 Firstly, that would take up an entire post.
-Secondly, there are just so many in Taiwan!
+Secondly, there are just so many in Taipei!
 Thirdly… it depends on where you are.

-It’s not just Taipei, but all over Taiwan, there is an excellent choice in vegan and vegetarian food.
+It’s not just Taipei, but also in nearby cities like Kaohsiung, Taichung and Tainan, there is an excellent choice of vegan and vegetarian food.

-But there are some things you should know about vegan restaurants in Taiwan, and about where to spot them etc.
+But there are some things you should know about vegan restaurants in Taipei, and about where to spot them etc.

-So we’ll go over that here and if you want us to give a list of our top best vegan restaurants in Taiwan, let us know in the comments!
+So we’ll go over that here and if you want us to give a list of our top best vegan restaurants in Taipei, let us know in the comments!

 Street Food

-There are loads of street foods in Taiwan that are vegan/veggie (see the list below).
+There are loads of street foods in Taipei that are vegan/veggie (see the list below).

 BUT it should be noted that cross-contamination / surprise meat and egg may be common…

-Nevertheless, if your Chinese is good enough to ask or I you’re ready with some phrases printed out, then there are a lot of street foods you can eat!
+Nevertheless, if your Chinese is good enough to ask or you’re prepared with some phrases printed out, then there are a lot of street foods you can eat!

 Night Market Food

-The Taiwanese night market is an absolute must to visit.
-However, if you’re vegan or vegetarian in Taiwan, it might be a bit much.
+Taipei’s night markets are an absolute must-visit.
+However, if you’re vegan or vegetarian in Taipei, it might be a bit much.

 Whilst there are plenty of foods you could have (if you don’t mind cross-contamination as mentioned above), you may get a little squeamish.